zephxs/enshrouded_dedicated/README.md

 Server-Side:
 - `All the scripts` work together to collect realtime informations (every minutes), and once a day backup the server map and upgrade server core files if needed (with SteamCMD).
 - They all need to be placed in the PATH of the "enshrouded user" that runs the server binary (enshrouded_server.exe).
+- The "enshourded user" MUST have "sudo NOPASSWD" properly configured for managing the Enshrouded Systemd Service during the Backup / Upgrade process (see "Sample Sudoer" at the end of this doc).

 Client-Side: